SwiftERM Hyper-personalisation for ecommerce email marketing

 Get ahead of the competition by investing in your brand

-Marketers who want immediate, measurable results tend to undervalue brand, which is a longer-term investment.
+Marketers who want immediate, measurable results tend to undervalue the brand, which is a longer-term investment.
 That’s why 70% of marketers who are cutting their budgets in 2022 will sacrifice investments in brand building, and only 13% will reduce performance marketing spending.
 But performance-based advertising is only part of the equation.

 A strong brand not only makes performance marketing more effective in the short term, it’s also the foundation of sustainable growth.
 Strong brands draw more organic acquisition, retain more customers, and can raise prices—the most powerful lever you can pull to increase profits.
 As the digital space becomes more crowded, brand identity and brand awareness will only become more crucial.